elixirschool/elixirschool/_posts/2019-05-06-live-view-with-presence.md

 ## The App

-The chat app app is fairly straightforward, and we won't get into the details of setting up LiveView in our Phoenix app here.
-You can check out the [source code](https://github.com/SophieDeBenedetto/phat) along with this [earlier post](https://elixirschool.com/blog/phoenix-live-view/) on getting LiveView up and running for more info.
+The chat app is fairly straightforward, and we won't get into the details of setting up LiveView in our Phoenix app here.
+You can check out the [source code](https://github.com/SophieDeBenedetto/phat/tree/tutorial) along with this [earlier post](https://elixirschool.com/blog/phoenix-live-view/) on getting LiveView up and running for more info.

+### Following Along

+If you'd like to follow along with this tutorial, clone down the repo [here](https://github.com/SophieDeBenedetto/phat/tree/tutorial) and follow the README instructions to get up and running.
+The starting state of the tutorial branch includes the chat domain model, routes, controller and the initial state of the LiveView, described below.
+You can also check out the completed code [here](https://github.com/SophieDeBenedetto/phat).

 ### `ChatLiveView's` Initial State